rknell/messagemedia-unoffical/README.md

 A library that allows NodeJS programmers to access MessageMedia's SOAP API.

 ## How to get this library for your application:

+IMPORTANT!
+This is taken from the official messagemedia site.
+The offical site seems to have forgotten to push up the library and since I needed to use it for my app on heroku and did not want to embed it into the source code, I have made this.
+It will be unlikely to be updated and I recommend swtiching over to the official library if MessageMedia ever does push it up.

 Clone the repository into your application's *node_modules* directory.
 ```
 $ git clone https://github.com/messagemedia/messagemedia-nodejs.git messagemedia